 Workshop: Earlier that day, Margaret will lead a workshop at the Shinty Club in Portree, at 2:00 p.m.
 She will instruct on how to research and record oral traditions for local archives and/or as an accurate resource for writers.
 The workshop will begin with an overview of the exemplary work undertaken by the School of Scottish Studies fieldworker, Eric Cregeen (1924-1983), colleague of Calum Maclean and founding member of the Oral History Society.
 Cregeen is regarded internationally as one of the most influential oral historians of our time.

 The afternoon session offers an informal and practical introduction to oral history interviewing, with an opportunity to handle recording equipment and discuss some of the issues around oral history, life stories and memory.
 Topics include how to document the material to preserve local tradition and how writers can research and use the material in their own writing.
 The fee is £5; members are free.
+Please feel welcome to show up if you find you would like to attend.
+Skye Camanachd Shinty Clubhouse (Pairc Nan Laoch) is located on Struan Road across from the West Highland College, on the way out of Portree.

-To book a place at Margaret’s workshop or for more information about these events, Reading Room membership or general questions, please get in touch with us at email@example.com or message us on Face Book at the Reading Room – Skye.
+For more information about these events, Reading Room membership or general questions, please get in touch with us at email@example.com or message us on Face Book at the Reading Room – Skye.

 Both the evening talk and the workshop are part-funded by the Live Literature Fund via the Scottish Book Trust.